SEOL83700/Lindera_SDMs/README.md

-# Lindera_SDM
-Predicting habitat suitability of Korean Lindera as Tertiary relict plants under climate change scenarios.

 # Lindera SDM under Climate Change

-This repository contains R scripts used for species distribution modeling (SDM) and niche overlap analysis of four Lindera species under climate change scenarios.
+This repository contains R scripts used for species distribution models (SDMs) and niche overlap analysis of four Lindera species under climate change scenarios.

 ## Data
 The data used in this study are available at: